This post may contain affiliate links. Please read our disclosure policy.

 - Eggs: Eggs are the hearty base of this recipe and a great source of protein and other essential nutrients like vitamin D and choline.
 I use whole eggs but you could always swap out half of the egg for egg whites (6 whole eggs + 12 egg whites).

-- Cottage Cheese: Not only does cottage cheese add more protein to the baked eggs but it also gives them a light fluffy texture and a shorter cooking time without adding lots of moisture like recipes that rely on milk or heavy cream.
+- Cottage cheese: Not only does cottage cheese add more protein to the baked eggs but it also gives them a light fluffy texture and a shorter cooking time without adding lots of moisture like recipes that rely on milk or heavy cream.

 - Onion: Diced onion is a go-to flavor booster in so many of my recipes, and in this recipe it also adds texture to your eggs.
 The best part is you don’t have to cook them first!

-- Bell Pepper: Bell peppers adds extra texture, flavor, fiber and nutrients.
+- Bell pepper: Bell peppers adds extra texture, flavor, fiber and nutrients.
 I like to use red bell pepper and green pepper best, but you can use any of them- they all work perfectly.

-- Baby Spinach: Chopped baby spinach adds fiber and other key nutrients like vitamin C, iron and folate.
+- Baby spinach: Chopped baby spinach adds fiber and other key nutrients like vitamin C, iron and folate.
 You can also use chopped kale.

-- Sharp Cheddar Cheese: Sharp cheddar goes perfectly with this veggie and egg combination, plus it adds in a little more protein and kicks up the flavor.
+- Sharp cheddar cheese: Sharp cheddar goes perfectly with this veggie and egg combination, plus it adds in a little more protein and kicks up the flavor.

-- For sandwiches: I like to use whole grain toast, English muffins or bagels to turn these sheet pan eggs into easy breakfast sandwiches.
+- For Sandwiches: I like to use whole grain toast, English muffins or bagels to turn these sheet pan eggs into easy breakfast sandwiches.
 I prefer something with high fiber and lots of whole grains like Dave’s Killer Bread 21 Whole Grains and Seeds.

 - Preheat oven to 325 degrees F. Line a rimmed baking sheet with parchment paper and spray the sides with non-stick spray (or lightly coat with oil).

-- Add eggs, milk, cottage cheese, salt, pepper, to a blender.
-Blend until completely smooth.
+Add eggs, milk, cottage cheese, salt, pepper, to a blender.

 - Bake for 20-25 minutes until the eggs are set.
 Check often to avoid over baking as it will dry out the eggs.